 - Work to perceive and respond to people as individuals, not only component parts of their fuller identity (like race, orientation, opinion, or experience)

-- Remember that emotional response is often untethered to evidential proof, and, that the nature of evidence/data varies across disciplines
+- Remember that emotional response can arise from a variety of sources including evidence and personal histories, and, that the nature of evidence/data varies across disciplines

 - Take a few minutes to reflect on a difficult moment and write down your thoughts: Is there more to learn or read?
 How did you act, and how might you engage differently next time?